zahrasepahvand/calculator/README.md

-# React + TypeScript + Vite
+# My Simple Calculator Web Application: React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This website is a simple online calculator that allows you to perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+It is designed to be easy and fast to use.

+### Features

+- Simple and clear user interface

+- Supports addition, subtraction, multiplication, and division

+- Responsive design for mobile and desktop

+- Smooth and fast user experience

 ## Expanding the ESLint configuration